 Prices for Comcast Business phone systems vary, since service is available in several different plans.

 - The Business Voice Mobility service costs $29.95 per user per month.
-You can combine this option with internet services for $70 to $120 per month.
-These prices include internet service and two phone lines.
+You can combine this option with internet services for $60 to $320 per month depending on the internet speed you choose.
+You can read more about Comcast Business' internet service here.
+These prices include internet service and one phone line.

 Most of Comcast Business' phone systems require a two-year contract.
 Many of the options also require a $29.95 one-time activation fee per line.